 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 People with nasal cavity or paranasal sinus cancer may experience the following symptoms or signs.
 Sometimes, people with nasal cavity or paranasal sinus cancer do not show any of these symptoms.
 In fact, these types of cancer are usually diagnosed in their later stages because early stage cancer typically does not cause any symptoms.
 Nasal cavity or paranasal sinus cancer is often discovered when a person is being treated for seemingly benign, inflammatory disease of the sinuses, such as sinusitis.
 However, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

 - Nasal obstruction or persistent nasal congestion and stuffiness, which is often called sinus congestion